 Completely mobile banks are still a fairly new phenomenon in the mainstream banking world.
-Chime Bank and Simple Bank have already risen to become two of the main players in this youthful industry.
+Chime and Simple Bank have already risen to become two of the main players in this youthful industry.
 Although the two deposit companies share many characteristics, we delve into the subtle differences that could make one of them a better choice for you.
-Banking is a major part of anyone’s financial life, so if you need helping picking an account, you may want to consult a financial advisor.
+A financial advisor can help you choose a bank and make any other financial decisions you have to navigate.

-All of Chime Bank’s services are based within its mobile app that’s available for both Apple and Android mobile phones, and you can use Apple Pay, Google Pay and Samsung Pay with the bank’s services.
-Current customers are evidently happy with what the app has to offer, as it currently stands as one of the highest-rated financial apps between the two app stores with an average rating of 4.5 stars out of 5.
-Likely one of the first complaints about a mobile bank such as this would be a lack of direct access to your funds.
-However, Chime currently has a fee-free ATM system that is 38,000 machines strong through the MoneyPass® and Visa Plus Alliance ATM networks.
+All of Chime’s services are based within its mobile app that’s available for both Apple and Android mobile phones, and you can use Apple Pay, Google Pay and Samsung Pay with the its services.
+Current customers are evidently happy with what the app has to offer, as it currently stands as one of the highest-rated financial apps between the two app stores with an average rating of 4.7 stars out of 5.
+Likely one of the first complaints about a mobile experience such as this would be a lack of direct access to your funds.
+However, Chime currently has a fee-free ATM system that’s about 55,000 machines strong through the MoneyPass® and Visa Plus Alliance ATM networks.

 Unlike normal banks, Chime does not have multiple account offers, such as various money market accounts (MMAs), certificates of deposit (CDs), savings accounts or even checking accounts.
 Instead, signing up to be a customer of Chime gets you a checking account-inspired Spending Account and a Chime Visa® debit card.
 You can also choose to tack on a savings account, which comes with an automatic savings perk.
 This feature will round up every debit purchase you make and put that money into your savings account.

 Chime can also uniquely process customers’ paychecks up to two days ahead of time.
-The bank provides Early Direct Deposit that’s able to afford you access to your paycheck the minute your employer pays it.
+It provides Early Direct Deposit that’s able to afford you access to your paycheck the minute your employer pays it.
 This is something that traditional banks typically cannot match, as they are held up by obligatory processing times.
-There are other apps that provide services similar to this, but none offers full-service banking as well.
+There are other apps that provide services similar to this, but none offers a full-service experience as well.

 What to Know About Simple Bank

-Although Simple Bank is entirely it’s own mobile banking operation, it is run through major traditional bank BBVA Compass.
+Although Simple Bank is entirely it’s own mobile banking operation, it is run through major traditional bank, PNC.
 Signing up to join Simple gets you a couple different accounts in one.
 Although it’s considered a checking account, Simple includes aspects of a savings account via its Protected Goals Account.
-All Simple checking customers can gain access to the account’s 0.01% annual percentage yield (APY) by creating a savings goal.
+All Simple checking customers can gain access to the account’s 0.40% annual percentage yield (APY) by creating a savings goal.
 Simple is also compatible with Apple Pay and Google Pay.

 Simple’s Safe-to-Spend® program is another major attraction, especially for prospective customers who find themselves tight on money often.
 By subtracting your automatic monthly payments (cable, rent etc.) and any savings goals you’ve added, your account will show a more accurate balance based on whatever’s leftover.